vadimkantorov/fastvideofeat/README.md

 # Information & Contact

-This code was used to compute the results of the following paper:
+An earlier version of this code was used to compute the results of the following paper:

 >"Efficient feature extraction, encoding and classification for action recognition",
 Vadim Kantorov, Ivan Laptev,